-Here Cammarata advises skiers and riders on how to craft a spring ski day strategy to optimize the best ski conditions and avoid the bone-rattling, breakable crust.
+Keep reading for more of Tony Cammarata’s advice to skiers and riders on how to craft a spring ski day strategy to optimize the best ski conditions and avoid the bone-rattling, breakable crust.

 Know Your Snow Conditions

-Play the Aspect & Elevation
+Play the Aspect and Elevation

-If you’re too busy to keep up with the forecast or just plain directionally challenged, don’t be embarrassed to use some tools.
+If you’re too busy to keep up with the forecast or are just plain directionally challenged, don’t be embarrassed to use some tools.
 “Everyone has a smartphone on them, so you can use your cell phone for points on a compass.
 There’s also a slope angle feature,” says Cammarata of the compass that comes stock on some iPhones.
 Plenty of free, popular compass apps for Android exist as well.

 Watch out for changing situations

 Skiing or riding at a resort usually entails a high-alpine environment, so remember to be aware of changing conditions.
 “Take the same precautions skiing as driving a car,” advises Cammarata.
 “For example, there could be a rock in the road.
 In the high alpine environment, loose rock has the ability to roll out.
-When you see snow start to pinwheel or form roller balls that come from a point release, you know that the snow is rapidly warming up.
+When you see snow start to pinwheel or form roller balls that come from a point release, you know the snow is rapidly warming up.
 Ski patrol highly monitors solar radiation and temperature in the snowpack and makes terrain decisions based on that information.”